Here Are the 28 Best Thai Food Dishes to Try -

 5. Chim Chum - Hotpot of Meat and Vegetables

 This dish is as fascinating as its name.
 Chim Chum is a popular street food of Thailand, that is enjoyed in many parts of Southeast Asia.
 Interestingly, the name of this Thai food derives from its method of cooking and eating.
 Chim refers to dipping, while Chum refers to dripping something swiftly in broth.
 Walking down the lanes of Thailand, it is hard to miss the preparation of Chim Chum, since it is cooked in a burning clay pot atop a traditional charcoal stove.
 The broth is flavourful, made using stock, galangal, lemongrass, kaffir lime and basil.
 Once the broth is ready, vegetables and meat (usually pork) are added one by one and allowed to cook for not more than a couple of minutes.
-Along with glass noodles, the meat can then be dipped into the nam chim (special sauce) and consumed instantly, for a wholesome meal that you won't be able to get enough of making it a must have food in Thailand.
+Along with glass noodles, the meat can then be dipped into the nam chim (special sauce) and consumed instantly for a wholesome meal that you won't be able to get enough of, making it a must-have food in Thailand.

 6. Khao Niew Moo Yang - Thai Style Grilled Pork and Sticky Rice

 Undeniably among the most popular street food in Thailand, Khao Niew Moo Yang is the perfect option to grab a bite on the go.
-It is a simple combination dish of Thai style grilled pork and sticky rice.
+It is a simple combination dish of Thai-style grilled pork and sticky rice.
 The pork, poked with skewers, is very tasty, marinated first in coconut milk, coriander, pepper, garlic, fish sauce, lemongrass and palm sugar, and then grilled to perfection.
-Even though it is without a gravy, the delicacy has a pleasant pop of flavour that goes well with rice.
+Even though it is without gravy, the delicacy has a pleasant pop of flavour that goes well with rice.
 The meat has a mild taste, which is why it is sometimes complemented with the fiery nam jim jeaw sauce.
 In many places, Moo Yang, or the dry grilled pork, is also enjoyed all by itself without a side of rice.
-You can find Khao Niew Moo Yang almost everywhere in Thailand, starting from prices as low as THB 5 to THB 10, making it the ultimate go-to appetiser and a favourite Thai food.
+You can find Khao Niew Moo Yang almost everywhere in Thailand, starting from prices as low as THB 5 to THB 10, making it the ultimate go-to appetiser and favourite Thai food.

 7. Yam Nua - Beef Salad

 8. Pad Thai - Stir Fried Rice Noodles with Meat and Vegetables

 A signature food of Thailand, Pad Thai noodles are commonly found on menus across the world today.
 So when in Thailand, you cannot afford to miss out on a plate of this dish prepared the authentic Thai way.
-The best part about this delicacy is that you just cannot go wrong with it because it is highly convenient and can be adjusted according to your likes and preferences.
+The best part about this delicacy is that you cannot go wrong with it because it is highly convenient and can be adjusted according to your likes and preferences.
 It primarily consists of stir-fried rice noodles garnished with a plethora of local flavours and ingredients that will delight your palate.
-Things that go into making these noodles are wide-ranging, beginning from tamarind pulp, fish sauce, turnips, garlic, shallots, red chilli pepper, palm sugar, lime to even roasted peanuts.
-More often that not, the noodle dish also contains one or more kinds of meat, like shrimp, crab, squid and chicken.
+Things that go into making these noodles are wide-ranging, from tamarind pulp, fish sauce, turnips, garlic, shallots, red chilli pepper, palm sugar, and lime to roasted peanuts.
+More often than not, the noodle dish also contains one or more kinds of meat, like shrimp, crab, squid and chicken.
 Though every restaurant menu lists this item, the best types of Pad Thai are available at inexpensive street food stalls.
-Often featured among the most delicious dishes in the world, Pad Thai noodles are a hard miss food in Thailand.
+Often featured among the most delicious dishes in the world, Pad Thai noodles are a hard-miss food in Thailand.

 10. Khao Niao Ma Muang - Mango Sticky Rice